mapipina/portfolio/work-history.md

 ---
 layout: default
-title: Technical & Management Projects
+title: Technical & Management Work History
-permalink: /projects/
+permalink: /work-history/
 ---

 ## Project Showcase

-This section highlights selected technical initiatives and management case studies from my career.
+This section highlights a curated selection of technical initiatives and engineering leadership milestones from my career.
+Each example reflects a blend of hands-on development, system design, and team management that shaped my approach to building scalable, resilient products.

 ---